Watskip/Norajs_Template_Markdown_Mod/README.md

-# Offensive Security Exam Report Template in Markdown
+# Noraj's OSCP Report Template in Markdown with code block highlight
 It's noraj's modified templates but with support for code block highlighting

 First get Stack with